ustaxcourt/ef-cms/temp_delete_me.md

 - Refactor ifHasAccess Function and delete isLoggedInAction.
 - invalidate old refreshToken and idToken upon refresh.
 - Ensure idToken lasts longer than how often we are refreshing the idToken (REFRESH_INTERVAL)
+- Make app.ts not create another webserver just to listen to incoming requests from cognito-local.

 ::: ON HOLD :::
 - In refreshAuthTokenInteractor we are returning the idToken.
 Should this be an accessToken?
 Are all of our requests being authed with an idToken?